nzbgetcom/nzbget/README.md

 Branches naming policy

-- `main` is a protected branch that constains only release code
+- `main` is a protected branch that contains only release code
 - `develop` is a protected branch for development
 - new branches should follow the following convention:
   - `hotfix/brief-description` for any small hotfixes